Your Mindfulness Toolkit for Easing Anxiety, Post-Traumatic-Stress, and Perfectionism.

 Body Scan.

-A body scan meditation can be short, simple and helps to reduce stress.
-It also helps us to notice thoughts, sensations, and emotions.
+A body scan meditation can be short, simple and can help to reduce stress.
+It also helps us to get better at noticing our thoughts, sensations, and emotions.
 And what we can notice, we can change!

 Attend to these body parts with curiosity, not judgement.
 Just notice.